erceozmet/Image-Compressor/README.md

             manipulate the bits in a word.

 ### Algorithm
-It is a very lengthy algorithm, I recommend to check the [project spec](https://www.cs.tufts.edu/comp/40-2011f/homework/arith.html).
+It is a very lengthy algorithm, we recommend to check the [project spec](https://www.cs.tufts.edu/comp/40-2011f/homework/arith.html).

-### Contributing
-* Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-* Please make sure to update tests as appropriate.